wesnoth-legacy-project/The_Dark_Hordes/README.md

 Forum thread
 ------------

-Bug should be reported in the Wesnoth [forum thread][3].
+Bugs should be reported in the Wesnoth [forum thread][3].
 Updates will also be posted there.

 [3]: <https://r.wesnoth.org/t59240>